kenijo/feedpiper/README.md

 ### Configuration

 Configuration files are in the config folder.
-Make a copy of the config folder as config.local
+Make a copy of the config files as local.*.php
 This will allow you to have your own configuration files that will not be commited to GitHub

 * conf.php is the global application configuration